Fish oil is one of the most commonly consumed dietary supplements.

 If you don’t eat a lot of oily fish, taking a fish oil supplement could help you get enough omega-3 fatty acids.

 Here are 13 health benefits of fish oil.

 Fish oil is the fat or oil that’s extracted from fish tissue.

 The World Health Organization (WHO) recommends eating 1–2 portions of fish per week.
-This is because the omega-3 fatty acids in fish provide many health benefits, including helping protect against a number of diseases.
+This is because the omega-3 fatty acids in fish provide many health benefits, including protection against a number of diseases.

-But if you don’t eat 1–2 portions of fish per week, fish oil supplements can help you get enough omega-3s.
+However, if you don’t eat 1–2 servings of fish per week, fish oil supplements can help you get enough omega-3s.

 Around 30% of fish oil is made up of omega-3s, while the remaining 70% is made up of other fats.
-Also, unprocessed fish oil contains some vitamin A and D.
+What’s more, fish oil usually contains some vitamin A and D.